diefenbach/django-lfs/docs/user/management/shop/index.rst

 Shop
 ====

-This section descibes the management interfaces of the ``Shop`` menu.:
+This section describes the management interfaces of the ``Shop`` menu:

 Overview
 ========